 Lafayette Leads American Forces To Safety

-Detailed Revolutionary War battle plan, published by Stedman.
+Detailed Revolutionary War battle plan showing the action at the Battle of Barren Hill and published by Stedman.

-The map shows the action near the Schuylkill River, including where Lafayette and his French troops were posted, the woody ground which concealed his movements from Whitmarsh, the point reached by Grant before his position was discovered by Lafayette, Matson's Ford, Lafayette's retreat, the Road to Valley Forge and Road to Chestnut Hill.
+The map shows the development of events near the Schuylkill River in southeasternmost Pennsylvania.
+The map shows where Lafayette and his French troops were posted, the woody ground which concealed British movements from the French as they marched from the town of White Marsh, the point reached by Grant before his position was discovered by Lafayette, Matson's Ford, and the path taken during Lafayette's retreat.

 Battle of Barren Hill

-The Battle of Barren Hill was a military engagement during the American Revolution.
+The Battle of Barren Hill was an attempt by British forces to trap a smaller continental force during the Pennsylvania Campaign.